ProjectOpenSea/opensea-js/test/integration/README.md

 #### WETH Tests

-This test requires ETH and a transaction fee to be in your wallet.
+This test requires ETH in your wallet and an amount for the transaction fee.
+Please note THIS TEST COSTS ETH TO RUN.

 If you would like to run this test, you need to add `ETH_TO_WRAP = "0.001"` to your `.env` file.